 When is registration?

-Registration begins the last week of January for the following academic year.
+Registration begins the first week of February for the following academic year.

 Is there an Open House?